Philix27/betalyf/ReadMe.md

 A Trpc server with prisma orm and a postgres database is used to store more information off chain in order to reduce gas fees.
 The primary use case of the smart contract is to process payment.

-## Challenges faced

-Trying to breakdown the project into smaller and digestible chunks which made it easier for me to be able to work

 ## Description

 Introducing Xpensa, your ultimate financial companion!
 Say goodbye to budgeting woes and hello to effortless money management.
 With Xpensa, you can create customized budgets tailored to your specific needs, whether it's for groceries, travel, or savings goals.
 Keep a close eye on your spending with intuitive tools that track your daily expenses, helping you stay on track and in control.